the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `immutable` - can be set inside the constructor but cannot be modified afterwards, more `gas efficient`: `i_owner` - i meaning immutable

+`interface` -

+`internal` - same as private, except it's accessible to contracts that inherit

 `invariant` -

 `Keccak256` - [SHA-3](https://en.wikipedia.org/wiki/SHA-3)/Secure Hash Algorithm; using it in a [contract](https://www.youtube.com/watch?v=wCD3fOlsGc4)